PongphonTan/TEST01/README.md

 # TEST01
-testing git and github to practice version controal and keep files of assigments and projectsany recommendation about any thing is greatly appreciated
+Testing git and github to practice version controal and keep files of assigments and projects.
+Any recommendation is greatly appreciated